by Christopher Grisham

 Today, as few as nine Marathon cars still exist.
 Four of them can be found in the original factory building that still stands in Nashville, which is home to the antique store, Antique Archaeology.
-You can also see a Marathon when you visit the Tennessee State Museum.
+Learn more at www.marathonvillage.net.

-Marathon Motor car on display at the Tennessee State Museum
+Marathon Motor car formerly on display at the Tennessee State Museum

 Transcontinental – something that crosses a continent; in the United States something that connects the Atlantic and Pacific Oceans

 Antique – an object that is a collectible because of its age